-We continue to integrate with FinTech's in the Islamic Finance Industry, having through the year partnered with trading systems such as Connectif, Refinitiv and Instimatch.
-We continue to integrate with our clients in all aspects of the trade cycle and which we feel is paramount to encourage growth in our industry.
+We maintain our focus of partnering with FinTech's and banking systems providers in the Islamic Finance Industry, integrating with our clients in all aspects of the trade cycle, which we believe is paramount to encouraging growth in our industry.

-The company continues to place primary importance upon its risk identification and mitigation and especially cyber security, appointing during the year a Chief Risk Officer ("CRO") to further enhance our risk management.
-Additionally, we attained the ISO27001 accreditation, affirming our commitment to our clients and their regulators that we are maintaining the highest security standards.
+The company places primary importance upon its culture of risk identification and mitigation and especially cyber security.
+Our ISO27001 accreditation has been affirmed this year, highlighting our commitment to our clients and their regulators that we are maintaining the highest security standards.
+We will soon be adding Multi Factor Authentication (MFA) to our platform to further enhance our cyber security.

-We have again been recognized within our industry as "Best Sharia 'a Compliant Commodity Broker 2021" at the Global Islamic Finance Awards ceremony.
+We have yet again been recognized within our industry as "Best Sharia'a Compliant Commodity Broker 2022" at the Global Islamic Finance Awards ceremony.

-The company paid, for the second consecutive year, a dividend to its shareholders after accruing distributable profits during the year.
+The company paid, for the third consecutive year, a dividend to its shareholders after accruing distributable profits during the year.